-When we reach primary school, development plans become a large focus of our lives.
-Children are given targets to complete by the end of the hour, the day, the week and even the year.
-Records are kept for every subject; monitoring progress, or lack of advancement.
-At the end of the month parents come into school to discuss the development of their child and whether or not little Jimmy will reach his potential at the designated time.
+When we reach primary school development plans become a large focus of our lives.
+Children are given targets to complete by the end of the hour/day/year.
+Records are kept for every subject.
+These monitor progress and/or lack of advancement.

-This process continues all the way through to A Levels, where predicted grades and targets are enforced, and the development plan is taken to a whole new level as young-adults begin to map out their future careers.
-Even at university and postgraduate study, where the level of personal autonomy is tenfold, development programmes are mandatory and accompanied by monthly meetings to discuss progress, how to reach an existing goal, or how to set a new one.
+This process continues all the way through to A Levels.
+Here predicted grades and targets are enforced.
+As young-adults begin to map out their future careers, development plans are paramount.
+At university, where the level of autonomy is tenfold, development programmes are still mandatory.

-Why, you may ask?
-Well, we all know of the age-old proverb ‘if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid’.
+We all know the proverb ‘if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid’.
 The same applies here.
-We all differ, and Bennie in the office may learn differently and at a different rate to Amy who sits at the desk next to him completing the same work.
-By enforcing development plans, not only can we establish how someone works best, but we can identify what makes each individual tick, get the best results out of them and, consequently, create a higher skilled and more motivated workforce.
+We all differ.
+Bennie may learn differently and at a different rate to Amy who sits at the desk next to him.
+By enforcing development plans, we can establish how someone works best.
+If we understand this, we create a highly skilled and motivated workforce.

-Although useful, focusing on the negatives is not the entire purpose of a development plan.
-By creating a development plan, the employee is the one in charge.
-Providing them with autonomy allows them to take ownership of what they do and see their work not as an item that has to be done, but rather as a means to reach their own goal.
+By creating development plans, the employee is placed in a position of control.
+As a result, employees with autonomy allows them to take ownership of what they do.
+As such, work appears less as an item that has to be done.
+Instead, work is a means to reach personal goals.

-Of course, employee development programs only work if the company really cares about staff experience and their employee’s personal growth.
-Employees could plan their own development program as much as humanly possible, but without their employer providing them with the opportunities for development, courses, and meetings to discuss their progress, then advancement may be slower than desired.
+Of course, employee programs only work if the company cares about their employee’s personal growth.
+As such, without providing opportunities for development, advancement will be slow.

-Companies who decide not to invest in their employees may see a significantly negative effect.
-For those who leave no monetary budget for advancement schemes may see a detrimental effect to their business.
-As Michael Leboeuf argues ‘If you believe that training is expensive, it is because you do not know what ignorance costs.
+Companies who leave no budget for advancement schemes may see a detrimental effect.
+As Michael Leboeuf argues ‘If you believe that training is expensive, it is because you do not know what ignorance costs’.
 Companies that have the loyalty of their employees invest heavily in permanent training programs and promotion systems.’

-So, if your organisation does not dedicate time to employee development plans, then don’t be shocked when morale dips and, in the long run, profits fall.
+If your organisation does not dedicate time to employee development plans, then don’t be shocked when profits fall.